 This website is devoted to Mary Magdalene, companion of Christ and his closest disciple – called apostola apostolorum, or ‘apostle to the apostles’, by the early Church.
-It was in AD591 that Pope Gregory erroneously suggested Mary Magdalene was a prostitute, a slander not withdrawn until 1969, when the Roman Catholic church finally admitted there was no textural evidence anywhere to support the claim.
+It was in AD591 that Pope Gregory erroneously suggested Mary Magdalene was a prostitute, a slander not withdrawn until 1969, when the Catholic church finally admitted there was no textural evidence anywhere to support the claim.

 On the contrary, some scholars, including Elaine Pagels and Karen King, now believe Mary Magdalene was a leader of the early Church.
 Some people have put forward the idea that Mary might be the unidentified ‘beloved disciple’ referred to in the Gospel of John, while others even claim that she and Jesus were husband and wife.

 The many references to Mary Magdalene in the Gospel of Thomas and the other so-called ‘gnostic’ gospels found at Nag Hammadi in 1946 show that she was one of Christ’s leading disciples.
 There are even fragments of a gospel in her name.
 In the Pistis Sophia, her name is mentioned 150 times,compared with just 13 times in Matthew, Mark, Luke and John combined.

 Left: The Tour Magdala at Rennes-le-Château in southern France.
 Was the priest of this church in possession of a sensational secret about Mary Magdalene?

 The Last Scion by Richard Reed

 The Last Scion by Richard Reed picks up where Mary Magdalene the movie leaves off, and is a fast-paced novel set against the backdrop of the mysterious hilltop village of Rennes-le-Château in southern France.